jackfsuia/nanoRLHF/examples/r1-v0/README.md

 2. To save more time, we implement dynamic batching for the sample generating and the minibatch forwarding and backwarding.

 These features enable efficient training of Qwen-1.5B with a response length of 8000 tokens.

+# To do
+ We're trying to reproduce large scale ubiquitous self-relections in small models in the future.